Transition to Non-exempt Payroll

 - Department budgets may be affected due to increased overtime pay.

-A: Telecommuting is a work arrangement that enables a staff member to work at home from another off-site location for all or part of the regular workweek.
-Telecommuting may be appropriate for only some employees and jobs and should be discussed with your manager and your entity/departmental HR team.
+Remote work is a work arrangement that enables a staff member to work at home or from another off-site location for all or part of the regular workweek.
+Remote work may be appropriate for only some employees and jobs and should be discussed with your manager and your entity/departmental HR team.
 For more information, visit the Remote Work Arrangements website.

-A: Salary is not the sole criteria for determining whether a position is exempt from overtime pay.
-The work performed must also meet the Department of Labor’s criteria for exemption from the FLSA provisions.
-Please consult the Human Resources representative for your unit or contact Duke Human Resource 919-684-5600.
+Salary is not the sole criteria for determining whether a position is exempt from overtime pay.
+The work performed must also meet the Department of Labor’s criteria for exemption from the FLSA provisions, and must reflect the actual scope of work being performed.
+Please consult the Human Resources representative for your unit.

-A: Time spent traveling during normal work hours is considered compensable work time.
-Time spent in home-to-work travel by an employee, or in activities performed by an employee that are incidental to the use of the vehicle for commuting, generally is not "hours worked" and, therefore, does not have to be paid.
+Time spent traveling during normal work hours is considered compensable work time.
+Time spent on home-to-work travel by an employee, or on activities performed by an employee that are incidental to the use of the vehicle for commuting, generally is not considered "hours worked" and, therefore, does not have to be paid.

 For more information visit the Department of Labor’s website or visit the Duke University or Duke University Health System site for information about on-call premiums.